MultiPoolMiner/MultiPoolMiner/README.md

 **-DeviceName**
 Choose the relevant GPU(s) and/or CPU mining.
 [CPU, GPU, GPU#02, AMD, NVIDIA, AMD#02, OpenCL#03#02 etc.]

+**-DisableDualMining**
+To prevent dual algorithm mining, add *-DisableDualmining* to your start batch file.

 **-Donate**
 Donation of mining time in minutes per day to aaronsace.
 Default is 24, minimum is 10 minutes per day (less than 0.7% fee).
 The downloaded miner software can have their own donation system built in.
 Check the readme file of the respective miner used for more details.